-- (b) The coordinator of the committee on academic misconduct is authorized to investigate allegations involving academic misconduct; - (c) Only those personnel designated by the sexual misconduct policy, university policy 1.15, shall investigate charges involving sexual misconduct. - (d) Only those personnel designated by university policy 1.10 shall investigate charges involving protected class discrimination or harassment. - (e) The Ohio state university police or other appropriate law enforcement agency shall have primary responsibility for the criminal investigation of acts that involve suspected criminal violation of federal, state or local laws.
+- (b) The coordinator of the committee on academic misconduct and other designated university personnel are is-authorized to investigate allegations involving academic misconduct; - (c) Only those personnel designated by the non-discrimination, harassment, and sexual misconduct policy, university policy 1.15, shall investigate charges involving sexual misconduct. - (d) Only those personnel designated by the non-discrimination, harassment, and sexual misconduct university policy 1.10 shall investigate charges involving protected class discrimination or harassment. - (e) The Ohio state university police or other appropriate law enforcement agency shall have primary responsibility for the criminal investigation of acts that involve suspected criminal violation of federal, state or local laws.
 Such investigation does not replace any other university investigation. - (f) The university may conduct concurrent investigations regarding potential violations of institutional policy or federal, state and local law. - (2) Role of participants. - (a) During the investigation, the student allegedly involved in misconduct may be: - i.
 Notified of the alleged violation; - ii.
 Requested to make an appointment to discuss the matter; and - iii.
-Provided a date by which the appointment must be made. - (b) Any person believed to have information relevant to an investigation may also be contacted and requested to make an appointment to discuss the matter. - (3) Failure to comply with a request to make and keep an appointment relevant to an investigation may result in a disciplinary hold being placed on a respondent's registration and records and/or the initiation of charges for student conduct system abuse. - (4) Upon completion of an investigation, the investigator will decide upon an appropriate course of action, which may include, but is not limited to: - (a) Taking no further action and closing the case; - (b) Deferring initiation of charges with or without conditions; - (c) Seeking informal resolution; or - (d) Initiating charges by the appropriate university official when a finding of jurisdiction has been made and there is reasonable cause to believe that a violation of the code may have occurred.
+Provided a date by which the appointment must be made. - (b) Any person believed to have information relevant to an investigation may also be contacted and requested to make an appointment to discuss the matter. - (3) Failure to comply with a request to make and/or keep an appointment relevant to an investigation may result in a disciplinary hold being placed on a respondent's registration and records and/or the initiation of charges for student conduct system abuse. - (4) Upon completion of an investigation, the investigator will decide upon an appropriate course of action, which may include, but is not limited to: - (a) Taking no further action and closing the case; - (b) Deferring initiation of charges with or without conditions; - (c) Seeking informal resolution; or - (d) Initiating charges by the appropriate university official when a finding of jurisdiction has been made and there is reasonable cause to believe that a violation of the code may have occurred.
 Reasonable cause is defined as some credible information to support each element of the violation, even if that information is merely a credible witness or a victim's statement.
 Charges will not be issued where a complaint is unsupported by any credible information or does not meet the elements of a code violation.